 - a.
 Less than significant impact.
-The Project requires a GPA and therefore, request for consultation letters were sent to a list of tribal contacts received from the Native American Heritage Commission in compliance with Senate Bill 18 ("SB 18").
-In the letters, the City stated that the applicable tribes may request consultation with the City regarding the preservation of, and/or mitigation of impacts to, California Native American cultural places in connection with the Project.
+The project requires a GPA and therefore, request for consultation letters were sent to a list of tribal contacts received from the Native American Heritage Commission in compliance with Senate Bill 18 ("SB 18").
+In the letters, the City stated that the applicable tribes may request consultation with the City regarding the preservation of, and/or mitigation of impacts to, California Native American cultural places in connection with the project.
 To date, none of the tribes have responded to the request.
-Therefore, the Project would not cause a substantial adverse change in the significance of a tribal cultural resource that is listed in the California Register of Historical Resources or in a local register of historical resources. - b.
+Therefore, the project would not cause a substantial adverse change in the significance of a tribal cultural resource that is listed in the California Register of Historical Resources or in a local register of historical resources. - b.
 Less than significant impact.
 Based on the results to date of the SB 18 consultation inquiry to applicable tribes, the City has determined that it is unlikely that tribal cultural resources will be found at the site.
-The site is currently extensively developed with existing buildings including prefabricated metal structures and residential buildings.
+The site is currently vacant and there are no buildings on property site.
 There are no tribal cultural resources determined by the lead agency to be of significance onsite.
-Therefore, the Project would not cause a substantial adverse change in the significance of a tribal cultural resource that is determined by the lead agency to be significant.
+Therefore, the project would not cause a substantial adverse change in the significance of a tribal cultural resource that is determined by the lead agency to be significant.

 Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact XVIV.
-L XVIV.
-UTILITIES AND SERVICE SYSTEMS: Would the Project result in: a.
-Require or result in the relocation or construction of new or expanded water, wastewater treatment or storm water drainage, electric power, natural gas, or telecommunications facilities, the construction or relocation of which could cause significant environmental effects? b.
-Have sufficient water supplies available to serve the Project and reasonably foreseeable future development during normal, dry and multiple dry years? \boxtimes C. Result in a determination by the waste water treatment provider, which serves or may serve the Project that it has adequate capacity to serve the Project's Projected demand in addition to the provider's existing commitments? \boxtimes d.
-Generate solid waste in excess of state or local standards, or in excess of the capacity of local infrastructure, or otherwise impair the attainment of solid waste reduction goals? \boxtimes e.
-Comply with federal, state, and local management and reduction statutes and regulations related to solid waste? \boxtimes
+UTILITIES AND SE RVICE SYSTEMS: Would the project result in: expanded w drainage, telecommunio ult in the relocation or construction of new or ater, wastewater treatment or storm water electric power, natural gas, or cations facilities, the construction or which could cause significant environmental project and r nt water supplies available to serve the reasonably foreseeable future development I, dry and multiple dry years? provider, which araraman ra mra pramara amamag \boxtimes or in excess d waste in excess of state or local standards, of the capacity of local infrastructure, or pair the attainment of solid waste reduction \boxtimes federal, state, and local management and rutes and regulations related to solid waste? \boxtimes